HelikarLab/CancerDiscover/README.md

 * [Contribution](#contribution)
 * [License](#license)

 This README file will serve as a guide for using this software tool.
-We suggest reading through the entire document at least once, in order to get an idea of the options available, and how to customize the pipeline to fit your needs.
+We suggest reading through the document, in order to get an idea of the options available, and how to customize the pipeline to fit your needs.

 ### System Requirements
 You will need current or very recent generations of your operating system:
-**Linux OS**, **Mac OS X**.
+**Linux OS**, **Mac OSX**.

 ### Downloading CancerDiscover and Dependencies
 ```console